Boca Raton Hit and Run Lawyer

-Victims of hit-and-run accidents are often left with debilitating injuries.
-They are forced to deal with pain and suffering all with no one to immediately hold accountable for their injuries
+Victims of hit and run accidents are often left with debilitating injuries.
+They are forced to deal with pain and suffering, all with no one to immediately hold accountable for their injuries

-Our Boca Raton hit-and-run lawyer has more than a decade of experience handling some of the most complex Florida car accident cases, including hit-and-run accidents.
-Call us at (561) 564-0233or fill out our online contact form today.
+Our Boca Raton hit and run lawyer has more than a decade of experience handling some of the most complex Florida car accident cases, including hit and run accidents.
+Call us at (561) 564-0233 or fill out our online contact form today.

-What Is a Hit-and-Run Accident?
+What Is a Hit and Run Accident?

-By definition, a hit-and-run accident is exactly what it sounds like.
+By definition, a hit and run accident is exactly what it sounds like.
 It is simply when a negligent driver strikes another party with their vehicle and then flees the scene without stopping to assist the victim or alert the authorities.

 Sadly, there are many negligent drivers who leave the scene of an auto-pedestrian crash, almost without a second thought.
-Altogether, hit-and-run accidents currently account for roughly 25% of all deadly pedestrian collisions.
+Altogether, hit and run accidents currently account for roughly 25% of all deadly pedestrian collisions.

-In Florida, drivers who are found guilty of hit-and-run offenses can be charged with either a misdemeanor or a felony, depending on the circumstances surrounding the accident.
+In Florida, drivers who are found guilty of hit and run offenses can be charged with either a misdemeanor or a felony, depending on the circumstances surrounding the accident.
 Leaving the scene of an accident that results in only damage is considered a second-degree misdemeanor, which can land a person in jail for up to 60 days and result in fines up to $500.

-Hit-and-run accidents involving injuries are considered a third-degree felony and are punishable by up to five years in prison and up to $5,000 in fines.
-Those who are involved in hit-and-run accidents that result in death can face up to 30 years in prison and up to $10,000 in fines.
+Hit and run accidents involving injuries are considered a third-degree felony and are punishable by up to five years in prison and up to $5,000 in fines.
+Those who are involved in hit and run accidents that result in death can face up to 30 years in prison and up to $10,000 in fines.

 All drivers are required to do certain things if they are involved in a collision in the state of Florida.
 These things include: